 Try your hand at welding, with this VR station.
 Designed to be used as a training aid in businesses, attendees can see the skill involved in the different forms of welding that are used throughout the engineering world.

 Follow in the footsteps of the great racing drivers, as you navigate your way around the famous Silverstone Racing Circuit.

-With realistic formula one racing simulation and feedback, the F1 Simulator is guaranteed to give you an experience not to forget.
+With realistic single seater racing simulation and feedback, the F1 Simulator is guaranteed to give you an experience not to forget.

 Rolls Royce will be providing a jet engine for visitors to view this year.